ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 ##### Upload multiple content items

-When you view the content item details in the content tree, you can upload files such as images, videos, PDF documents, and so on.
+When you view the content item details in the content tree, you can upload files such as images, videos, or PDF documents.
 This way you can add multiple sub-items without editing the original content item.
 To do it, on the content item details screen, in the **Sub-items** tab, click **Upload** and choose all items that you want to upload.
-When a file is uploaded with multi-file upload, it is automatically stored in a field of the content item.
+When a file is uploaded with multi-file upload, it's automatically stored in a field of the content item.

 !!! note